josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 ### `<template>` tag

-The `<template>` tag was deprecated in v4 to avoid colliding with the DOM's element of the same name \(such as when using web components\).
+The `<template>` tag was deprecated in v4 to avoid colliding with the element of the same name in the DOM \(such as when using web components\).
 Use `<ng-template>` instead.
 For more information, see the [Ahead-of-Time Compilation](guide/aot-compiler) guide.